Greenpeace Australia Pacific: Save The Great Barrier Reef

 GPAP asserts Great Barrier Reef is under unprecedented threat from climate change.
 After the two severe coral bleaching in the Australian summer of 2016 and 2017, GPAP has strengthened its opposition to the expansion of the coal industry in Australia and advocated for a transition to renewable energy.

 In 2011, after plans became publicly known, GPAP fronted efforts to expose the perceived risk that mining prospects in the Galilee Basin posed to reef health, and has campaigned on the issue since.
-Greenpeace's two reports - 'Boom goes the Reef' and 'Cooking the Climate, Killing the Reef' - publicly exposed the plans to open up the Galilee Basin to coal mining and analysed their consequences for the climate and the Great Barrier Reef.
+Greenpeace's two reports – 'Boom goes the Reef' and 'Exporting climate change : killing the Reef' – publicly exposed the plans to open up the Galilee Basin to coal mining and analysed their consequences for the climate and the Great Barrier Reef.

 In December 2017 GPAP collaborated with international artist Flume.
 A track set to a backdrop of image of bleached coral in the Great Barrier Reef was released.

-Funding
+Funding and Resourcing

-One of the fundamental principles of Greenpeace, and GPAP, is that funding is 100% financially independent from governments and businesses.
+One of the fundamental principles of Greenpeace, and GPAP, is that funding is 100% financially independent from governments and corporations.

-GPAP reported $21.57 Million in revenue and $17.56 Million of expenses in 2020.
-The majority of funds (86%) were from donations and bequests.
+GPAP reported $26.43 Million (AUD) in revenue and $28.38 Million of expenses in 2023.
+This makes Greenpeace Australia Pacific one of Australia's largest environmental groups, declaring $215.4 Million in revenue over the last decade.
+GPAP also declared 85.9 full time equivalent Staff (FTE) and 300 volunteers.

+According to disclosure through the ACNC, GPGAG source their funding from regular auto-giving donations (46%), new supporters (5%), major donations (25%), special appeals (6%) and bequests.
+GPAP spent $9 Million on fundraising appeals, generating $25M in proceeds.

 An additional $722,000 in financial support was received from Greenpeace International in the 2020 financial year.
 GPAP reported a surplus in 2020 of $4,016,316 including the $1,090,500 received from the Australian Government's COVID-19 JobKeeper subsidy.